 Goshen College can give you the academic foundation needed to enter the field of physical therapy.
-Goshen College students find many opportunities for academic studies and research; pre-physical therapy students can also gain experience in programs linking GC with local health-care providers.
+Goshen College students find many opportunities for academic studies and research; physical therapy students can also gain experience in programs linking GC with local healthcare providers and the American Physical Therapy Association.

-Goshen College has an excellent record in preparing students to succeed in the sciences.
+Goshen College has an excellent record in preparing students to succeed in science and a physical therapy degree program.

-- Goshen students who apply to post-graduate programs have a historically high rate of success.
-In the past 5 years, 92% of GC students who have applied to medical school have been accepted.
+- Goshen students who apply to a physical therapy graduate program have a historically high rate of success.
+In recent years, more than 90% of GC students who have applied to medical school have been accepted.

-The modern science building was recently renovated.
-Its comfortable and safe research labs are well-ventilated and well-equipped for basic research in the biochemical, genetic, cellular, molecular, vertebrate, aquatic and marine areas.
+Our modern science building offers comfortable and safe research labs that are well-ventilated and well-equipped for basic research in the biochemical, genetic, cellular, molecular, vertebrate, aquatic, and marine areas.

-Students can interact personally with the science faculty in classes, labs and research activities.
+Students can interact personally with science faculty in classes, labs, and research activities.

-- The student-faculty ratio is 12:1, giving students the opportunity to work one-on-one with their professors.
+- The student-faculty ratio is 10:1, giving you the opportunity to work one-on-one with your professors.

-- Students have the opportunity to participate in various undergraduate research projects directed by faculty members.
+- You’ll have the opportunity to participate in various undergraduate research projects directed by faculty members.

 - Many students work with professors as lab assistants.